Blog

 Current Features of SCA Tools in Securing Open-Source Software

-Real-Time SCA Scanning
+Real-Time SCA Tools Scanning

 Reachability

 Reachability analysis determines whether identified vulnerabilities are exploitable within your code.
 By understanding how applications interact with vulnerable code paths, teams can prioritize fixes for vulnerabilities that pose the highest risks, optimizing resource allocation.
+This context transforms a raw vulnerability scanning report into an actionable roadmap.

 Cross-Referencing Internal Packages